 This information can take the form of case studies, sales best practices, articles, etc. No matter what form the information takes, it needs to be easily digestible and transferable to every part of your sales department.

 With that said, don’t think that the key to major profits is as easy as giving your sales reps a couple of articles on the internet.
 Sales enablement is really tricky, and many organizations aren’t using it correctly in their day-to-day operations.

 To make sure that you’re successful in your efforts, we’ve put together a list of the 6 biggest sales enablement problems.
 All so you know what to watch out for along with the best practices that will get you to where you want to be.

 6 Most Common Sales Enablement Problems

-1You aren’t investing enough time into training your new sales reps and aren’t equipping them with the right resources
+1Not investing enough time and not equipping the right resources

-Yes, as it turns out, one of the biggest mistakes people make with their sales enablement starts right at the beginning of their onboarding process.
+Yes, as it turns out, one of the biggest sales enablement problems starts right at the beginning of their onboarding process.